-When you first applied to MSVU, you completed an application form.
-If you cease to be a student at the University for an academic year and then decide to return to MSVU, you must fill in a reactivation form to begin your readmission to the University-available from the Registrar's and Admissions Offices.
-See page 22.
+When you first applied to the Mount, you completed an application form.
+If you cease to be a student at the University for an academic year and then decide to return, you must fill in a reactivation form to begin your readmission to the University-available from the Registrar's and Admissions Offices.
+See page 24.